 7. Pulau Sibu

-Watersport activities such as snorkeling and diving are the main recreation on this island.
+- Watersport activities: Snorkeling and diving are the main recreations on this island.
 Shallow water diving is an exquisite sport since the region is spread with beautiful corals.
 Sailing and windsurfing can also be easily practised

 8. Pulau Harimau

-This island is a divers paradise as it offers breathtaking seascape features which are so unique and attractive to any visitor.
+- Offers breathtaking seascape features which are so unique and attractive to any visitor

 9. Pulau Dayang